jgadelugo/AirBnB_clone/README.md

 # AirBnB Clone - The Console

 ## Description

 The first step in the full web application: the AirBnB clone.
 Starting with the two major complonents the data models and the storage engine.

 ##Unit Tests

 All unit tests are found in the tests directory

 ## How to start

 Starting the console, which is a command interpreter, you run the executable script "console.py" from the root directory of this repository.

 Commands are seperated by line breaks.

 ## How to use it
+There are various commands for the interpreter which you would input when prompted.

+### Create

+Creates a new instance of the given class and saves it.

+* create CLASS

+This command prints the ID of the new object, which is a random UUID, which can be used for other commands

+### Show

+Prints a description of the specified object.

+* show CLASS ID

+### Destroy

+Destroys a specific object

+* destroy CLASS ID

 ## examples